facebook/docusaurus/website/docs/using-plugins.md

 In this case, it is required to assign a unique id to each plugin instance.

 By default, the plugin id is `default`.
+At most one plugin can omit the id and use this default value.

 ```js {6,13} title="docusaurus.config.js"
 module.exports = {